Pethidine,also called as meperidine, is a synthetic opioid that can be used in mild to severe pain.

 The respiratory depression can be reversed by naloxone injection which acts as opioid antagonist and inhibits pethidine induced respiratory depression.

-At the same time, the convulsions induced by norpethidine are not reversed by this naloxone as the former is not an opioid but is a convulsant.
+At the same time, the convulsions induced by norpethidine are not reversed by this naloxone as the former is not an opioid but it is a convulsant.

 So use of pethidine in the delivery of pregnant woman is associated with risk of respiratory depression and convulsions.
 The risk can be minimized by avoiding the introduction of pethidine at late phase of pregnancy.
 Nowadays, pethidine is replaced by other drugs like fentanyl which is short acting.